TechxArtisanStudio/Openterface_QT/README.md

 We're hard at work developing [the host applications](https://openterface.com/quick-start/#install-host-application) for this handy gadget.
 Our team is coding away and tweaking these tools to boost their performance and functionality.
 We’re all about open hardware and open-source software, and we'll keep sharing updates throughout our campaign.

+Check out some early demos demonstrating the basic operation of our host application [here](https://openterface.com/basic-testing/).

 ## 🛠️ Getting Ready for Release

 We're sprucing up our code and getting our repos in shape for everyone to use.
 We want to make sure everything is neat and user-friendly for you.
 Plus, we'll open up all repos before the end of our crowdfunding campaign!
 Just bear with us a little longer!